pilight/pilight/docs/source/development/lua/async/index.rst

    The name of the callback being triggered by the timer.
 The timer object will be passed as the only parameter of this callback function.

-.. c:function:: boolean setData(userdata table)
+.. c:function:: boolean setUserdata(userdata table)

    Set a new persistent userdata table for the lifetime of the timer object.
-The userdata table cannot be of another type as returned from the getData functions.
+The userdata table cannot be of another type as returned from the getUserdata functions.

 .. c:function:: boolean setRepeat(numeric millisecond)